GalvanizeOpenSource/l2c-html-css-2018/readme.md

 - HTML (Hyper Text Markup Language)
 - CSS (Cascading Style Sheets)

-A loose analogy you can think of for the scope of this course:
+An analogy you can think of for the scope of this workshop:

 HTML is sort of like bones.
 Its the structure of the web page.